-In order to be considered for federal student aid, students must be unconditionally admitted into an eligible degree-seeking program.
+In order to be considered for federal student aid, students must be unconditionally admitted into an eligible degreeseeking program.

 Most aid programs are based on the individual need of the applicant and/or parent.
-Demonstrated financial need is determined by completing a Free Application for Federal Student Aid (FAFSA) on the web at www.fafsa.ed.gov.
+Demonstrated financial need is determined by completing a Free Application for Federal Student Aid (FAFSA) on the web at www.fafsa.gov.
 The school code for Jefferson State Community College is 001022.
-If the paper version is needed, one may be obtained at the Financial Aid Office at any of our campus locations.